Jezidmar/GHide/README.md

    # After running recipe and reaching STAGE 10, stop the run and run following:  pip uninstall espnet
    # Re-run the run.sh script and proceed with steps.
    # You may need to login to wandb to run recipes.
 Otherwise, go to /conf/{trial.yaml} and remove lines related to wandb

+Varying
+   **Modify features used for extraction:**
+   /espnet2/layers/log_mel.py  # Here are the feature classes
+           /asr/frontend/default.py # Here one can change the features to extract by modifying DefaultFrontend class